Winston Smith (Nineteen Eighty-Four): Impact and influence

 When the novel was published on 8 June 1949, it achieved phenomenal sales, with 50,000 copies sold in the UK and one third of a million sold in the US.
 In the following decades, millions of copies have been sold.
 Additionally, its language, such as "newspeak", "Big Brother", "Thought Police" and "doublethink", has been adopted in published media to discuss contemporary issues.
 Richard Harris considered Nineteen Eighty-Four to be the most influential novel of its time and described Winston as the most unlikely hero but the most compelling.
 He attributed the success of the novel to its protagonist, stating that by creating Winston as a believable character, Orwell makes the reader believe in his dystopian world.

 Margaret Atwood was heavily influenced by Nineteen Eighty-Four after reading it in high school a couple of years after it was published in 1949.
 She expressed an affinity with Winston Smith, as "a skinny person who got tired a lot" and being "silently at odds with the ideas and the manner of life proposed for him".
 Winston's diary of forbidden thoughts encouraged her to take up writing herself as a teenager.
 Later in life, she used Orwell as a model when, in 1984, she began writing the dystopian novel titled The Handmaid's Tale.

+In popular culture

+The American punk artist Winston Smith chose his name in reference to the character.

+In 2024, an art installation on the island of Jura, comprising 1,984 copies of the novel, was created by Scottish artist Hans K Clausen and titled "The Winston Smith Library of Victory and Truth".